 12.15pm in the Victorian Ropery.

 Our Master Ropemakers have a much needed break at the weekend but that doesn’t mean you can’t see what goes on inside the fascinating Victorian Ropery.
 Get the behind the scenes feel and discover the machinery that’s still used daily.

-All tours and demonstrations start from the Victorian Ropery.
+All tours start from HM Submarine Ocelot.

 Buy Tickets Online Now

-As with the rest of the world, Chatham Historic Dockyard Trust is closely monitoring the evolving situation around the global pandemic of COVID-19.
+As with the rest of the world, Chatham Historic Dockyard Trust is closely monitoring the situation around the global pandemic of COVID-19.

 It is with sadness that following UK Government guidelines we have closed our visitor attraction to the public until further notice.

-This closure extends to Call the Midwife Official Location Tours and The Festival of Steam and Transport (12 – 13 April).
+This closure also extends to Call the Midwife Official Location Tours.

 Whilst outside of our control, we apologise for any inconvenience caused during this difficult time and would like to thank all our visitors for their understanding during this challenging period.

 Last updated: 11 May 2020